barackm/kay-backend/CLI_GUIDE.md

   should happen transparently
 - **Token rotation** - Each refresh returns a new refresh_token; always save it to replace the old one
-- **Store both tokens securely** - Session token AND refresh token must be saved
+- **Store session_id, token, and refresh_token securely** - All three must be
+  saved
 - **File permissions** - Set config file to `600` (owner read/write only) for
   security
 - **Never commit tokens** - Add config file to `.gitignore`
 - **Proactive refresh** - Consider refreshing tokens before they expire (e.g., 5
   minutes before)
-- **State expires in 10 minutes** - If user takes too long, restart login flow
+- **State expires in 10 minutes** - If user takes too long, restart connection flow

 ## Ask Endpoint